-HE.
-Fawcett, A. Basford, J. Oldfield (2017).
-Exploring first year psychology students’ experiences of their transition from pre-tertiary to university education.
+A. Basford, H. Fawcett, J. Oldfield (2017).
+Exploring first year psychology students' experiences of their transition from pre-Tertiary to university education.
 Education and Health.
 35(4), pp.84-89.

 H. Fawcett, L. Shrestha (2016).
 Blogging about sexual assault: a thematic analysis.
 The Journal of Forensic Practice.
 18(1), pp.39-51.

 H. Fawcett, J. Oldfield (2016).
 Investigating expectations and experiences of audio and written assignment feedback in first-year undergraduate students.
 Teaching in Higher Education.
 21(1), pp.79-93.

 H. Fawcett, K. Clark (2015).
 Linkage Analysis as Evidence in Court: A Thematic Analysis of Mock Juror Deliberations.
 Journal of Investigative Psychology and Offender Profiling.
 12(3), pp.247-266.